 Midnight Curfew.

-Once the 80's decade began, I was even more determined than ever to get out from under my mother’s roof.
-For the sake of my own sanity, I just needed to.
-I was nineteen years old, paying her room and board yet she still had a fuck’n curfew on me.
-If I was not home by midnight she told me I would need to find another place to sleep and I would not be allowed into our apartment.
+Once the 80's decade arrived I was even more determined than ever to get out from under my mother’s roof.
+I just needed to for the sake of my own sanity.
+I was nineteen years old paying her room and board yet she still had a fuck’n curfew on me.
+If I was not home by midnight she told me that I would need to find another place to sleep and there would be no exceptions.

-Imagine, how dare he even think about being so sociable, so selfish?
+Imagine, how dare he even think about being so sociable and so selfish?

 There was absolutely no way I could ever tell whoever was my ride that I had to be home by midnight because my mommy had given me a curfew.
 How fuck’n embarrassing would that have been?
 So I never played and I always told the guys I was busy, which was a big fat lie.

-Although, I do remember the one night that I slept in the lobby of our apartment building.
-It actually ended up being the building right beside ours and I will never forget the night my own mother treated me like a piece of trash.
+I do remember the one night she locked me out and I slept in the lobby of our apartment building.
+It actually ended up being the building right beside ours.
+I will never forget the night my own mother treated me like a piece of trash.

 It was the night of my first Collegiate Sports Christmas party.
 The company would always have one big party for all the staff from all the Toronto area stores at one location.
 It was usually at a hotel out by the airport.
 I had been an employee for just over four months and I was so excited about finally attending my first Christmas party ever.